"History has many cunning passages". - T. S. Eliot

-The history of the Viking Age contains plenty of gruesome reading.
-Icelandic sagas tell of a large Viking called Rolv Ganger (Rolv Walker), aka Rollo or Rollon.
-He was too big for horses to carry him, a saga tells.
+Norwegian-Icelandic sources too tell of a large Viking called Rolv Ganger (Rolv Walker), aka Rollo (English) or Rollon (French).
+Outlawed in Viking Norway for raiding where he was not allowed to by King Harld Fairhair, Rollo was banished from Norway.
+He was too big for small horses to carry him, a saga tells.
 Viking horses may have been quite small.
-Their Icelandic descendants are pony sized, at any rate.

 Two spouses are reported for Rollo:

 (1) Poppa, said by chronicler Dudo of Saint-Quentin to have been a daughter of Count Berenger, captured during a raid at Bayeux.
 She was his concubine or wife.
 They had children: (a) William Longsword, born "overseas" (b) Gerloc, wife of William III, Duke of Aquitaine; Dudo fails to identify her mother, but the later chronicler William of Jumieges makes this explicit. (c) (perhaps) Kadlin, said by Ari the Historian to have been daughter of Ganger Hrolf, traditionally identified with Rollo.
 She married a Scottish King called Bjolan, and had at least a daughter called Midbjorg.
 She was taken captive by and married Helgi Ottarson.

 (2) (traditionally) Gisela of France (d.
 919), the daughter of Charles III of France - according to the Norman chronicler Dudo of St. Quentin.
 However, this marriage and Gisela herself are unknown to Frankish sources.
 Some details can be hard to verify.

 The Rollo story is largely historical - and that he and his men were Northmen is taken to men they were of Scandinavian origin.
 Norwegian-Icelandic sources have it that Rollo was Hrolf from Norway, one of the Viking raiders.